awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/wkflw-topics-queues/README.md

 1. Install dependencies. `npm i`
 2. Run the example. `node index.js`

-**Note**: By default the prompts in the example will print slowly for readability.
-To disable this, pass the `--no-logger-delay` option.

 ## Tests

 ⚠ Running tests might result in charges to your AWS account.